JavadTorabiKh/offline_sign/README.md

 ## Running

 1. Set the variables
-2. Run the signature python file
+2. Run the sign python file